arraystock/corridor/README.md

 ![alt Kernel Panic](/kernel_panic.png)

 ## What does it do?
-corridor only targets x86 (i386+) computers, and as of now it supports Multiboot (GRUB *should* load it), Paging, Physical and Virtual Memory Managers, Interrupts, Exception Handling, PIC, a simple Keyboard driver and a Text Mode VGA driver.
-Application loading will come in the next updates.
+corridor only targets x86 (i386+) computers, and as of now it supports Multiboot, Paging, Physical and Virtual Memory Managers, Interrupts, Exception Handling, PIC, a simple Keyboard driver, a Text Mode VGA driver, and more.

 ## Nice!
-How do I compile?
+How do I compile it?
 Compiling and correctly linking the kernel requires setting up a cross-compiler and toolchain (GCC and Binutils) for your system.
 After you have set up your cross-toolchain, edit the Makefile so that it points to your cross-binaries, type `make` and voila!